10 Best Ways To Spend An Autumn Day In Big Sky

 Big Sky Resort offers award-winning golf, ziplining, a bungee trampoline, disc golf, archery and scenic chair rides up Andesite Mountain for hiking, mountain biking or an off-road experience on the Lone Mountain Expedition.
 On a clear day you can see from the summit of Lone Peak across two National Parks and three states!

-2. Fall Hikes in Big Sky
+2. Autumn Hikes in Big Sky

 The trail lined mountains of Big Sky boast endless adventures for all ages, close to town and in the secluded backcountry.
 Below are a few of our favorite trails highlighted for vibrant fall foliage and gorgeous mountain views.
 Always be prepared for approaching wildlife and carry bear spray when adventuring in Big Sky country!